 Backups must be Independent

 What this means is that you should be able to access your backups without depending on your web host.
 In such a case you can always restore your site using your backups no matter what the condition of your web host.
-This also allows you to easily migrate your site to a newservice too, without worrying about the quality of the backup.
+This also allows you to easily migrate your site to a new hosting service too, without worrying about the quality of the backup.
 This is why completely independent backups are needed.

 Restoring with WordPress Backups from ‘My’ Web Hosts